jacklj/singing-website/README.md

 Singing website

 ## todo
-1. All events endpoint generates list of all events
 1. add date/time display logic to events (base it off your python code)
   - install moment on frontend for easy date comparison
   - if same day, display: startTime - endTime, Date